meenaksh06/trigger.dev/README.md

 ## Deployment

 Use our SDK to write tasks in your codebase.
 There's no infrastructure to manage, your tasks automatically scale and connect to our cloud.
-Or you can always self-host.
+Or you can always self host.

 ## Environments